Lai-sz-jen/Media_Advisor/README.md

 # Media_Advisor
-A simple implementation of expert system powered by LLM\n Gemini api key required!!
+A simple implementation of expert system powered by LLM.
+Gemini api key required!!

 Please save following text as ".env" file in the same path before running: